 LAX has received approval from the Federal Aviation Administration to collect and use passenger facility charges (PFCs) to pay for debt service on bonds issued to finance the Tom Bradley International Terminal Renovations and Bradley West Projects.
-The Board authorized amounts of \$96.5 million and \$34.4 million were used for debt service in fiscal years 2014 and 2013, respectively.
+Board of Airport Commissioners authorized amounts of \$91.0 million and \$96.5 million were used for debt service in fiscal years 2015 and 2014, respectively.

-The total principal and interest remaining to be paid on the bonds is \$7.1 billion.
+The total principal and interest remaining to be paid on the bonds is \$7.5 billion.
+Principal and interest paid during fiscal year 2015 and the net pledged revenues on GAAP basis (as defined in the master senior and subordinate indentures, together with the \$91.0 million PFCs funds discussed in the preceding paragraph), were \$275.5 million and \$512.0 million, respectively.
 Principal and interest paid during fiscal year 2014 and the net pledged revenues on GAAP basis (as defined in the master senior and subordinate indentures, together with the \$96.5 million PFCs funds discussed in the preceding paragraph), were \$249.4 million and \$472.5 million, respectively.
-Principal and interest paid during fiscal year 2013 and the net pledged revenues on GAAP basis (as defined in the master senior and subordinate indentures, together with the \$34.4 million PFCs funds discussed in the preceding paragraph), were \$224.2 million and \$322.5 million, respectively.
+Based on provisions of the bond indenture in calculating debt service coverage, PFCs reimbursements are excluded from senior lien bonds debt service, and interest expenses from commercial papers are included in the subordinate lien bonds debt service.